wengsengh/Flowers-Image-Classifier/README.md

 # Flowers Image Classifier

-This project was completed as part of the Udacity Data Analyst Nanodegree program requirements
+This project was completed as part of the Udacity Data Scientist Nanodegree requirements.

 ## Project Overview